boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

 ### Test Failing?
 Delete it!

 If you ever find a failing test delete it.
 You are a 10x developer and don't have time to fix other peoples dodgy code.
 Make sure to mention that it was flaky or no longer relevant in the commit comment.
 Make sure at any stand up or meeting you point out how much of a hero you are for cleaning up other peoples mess.
 Challenge anyone who suggests otherwise by asking what they have fixed recently.

 If get pushed for details then start muting the tests.
 This can usually be done inside your CI system or in the code itself.
-A mixture of both is usually the best solution especially if the tests are in the same file.
+A mixture of both is the best solution especially if the tests are in the same file.
 Remember that you want someone to look in many places to diagnose any issue and determine why a test did not capture the failure.
+Make it as hard as possible to debug as you can.
+You want to have an incentive for others to delete and mute tests themselves.

+Keep track of the number of muted and deleted tests.
+When it reaches some threshold you can use that as an argument to drop them totally.

 ### Introducing Unreliability

 So the team has pushed ahead, and nothing is working.
 Your new position is to make the tests unreliable.
-Then you want to expand out and ask if the goal is to have 100% reliable code you need 100% test coverage.
+Then you want to expand out and point out that if the goal is to have 100% reliable code you need 100% test coverage.
+This sounds counter intuitive and against your goal, but you have to remember that its not an easy metric to get.
+It will cost a lot of time, slow development down and more importantly introduce flaky tests.

- > If they are reliable why do we have bugs?
+Arguments to achieve this are,

+ > The goal is to have 100% reliable code

+ therefore

- > If our goal is 100% reliable why do we shoot for less than 100% coverage?
+ > If our goal is 100% reliable why do we shoot for less than 100% test coverage?

+leading to a test suite that is unreliable

+ > If they are unreliable why even have them?

+ and

+ > If we have tests why do we still have bugs?

 #### How to write flaky tests

 Flaky tests undermine confidence in the test suite and will result in the tests being muted or ignored.
 Either way you win.
 Leave temp files around, connections open, forked processes running and generally anything you can think of that will introduce failure conditions into your tests.

+The best flaky tests however are those that fail apparently randomly, and never repeat themselves.

 Take the following example,